OrionFive/aimailsupport/CustomizableMenuSystem.md

 The system will support different response types:
 - Text: Standard text response displayed in panel
-- Audio: Text converted to speech and played
+- Audio: Text converted to speech and played (not important at all)
 - Other response types can be added in the future

 ## Default Configuration